Jayjokeer/Chat-Room-api/README.markdown

 # Chat Room API

-A real-time chat application backend built with Node.js, Express, Socket.IO, TypeScript, Sequelize, and MySQL, with Knex.js for database migrations.
+A real-time chat application backend built with Node.js, Express, Socket.IO, TypeScript, Sequelize, and MySQL.
 This API supports user authentication, chat room creation and management, real-time messaging, user presence tracking, and rate limiting for secure and efficient communication.
 The application is hosted at [https://chat-room-apif.onrender.com](https://chat-room-apif.onrender.com).

 ## Table of Contents
 - [Features](#features)